A little about the Author:

 Approaching

-email me, comment on Facebook, or just come up to me in the community
+on Facebook, or just come up to me in the community to tell me how

-they would like to see a sequel to Approaching Storm, which I hadn't
+a sequel to Approaching Storm, which I hadn't anticipated (a few of

-anticipated.
-A few of them even offered suggestions on possible plot
+them even offered suggestions on possible plot twists to make that

 I